Circuitbreaker08/Killing-Demons-With-Extra-Steps/README.md

-# sturdy-octo-invention
 This is a game maybe
-Fascist Octopus Archdemon rules over Poland with The Invention; Anime and guns

 The Invention --> Really big railgun
 NG+ from defeat of the Octopus Archdemon cuz timeloop